 Portugal uses the Euro, the same currency of many other countries in the European Union.
 This is particularly helpful if you are also travelling to nearby countries like Spain and France.
 The currency will be freely available with a good exchange rate and low commission before you depart.
 Change about €100 in advance to start with and don’t carry much more than this amount on you.
 It’s worth noting that many places, including some supermarkets, still have a minimum transaction fee for cards, so it’s definitely worth having enough cash in your wallet to cover purchases.

 Inform your bank of your travel plans and never assume that your plastic will work abroad, even if it has in the past.
-Make sure you have either Visa or MasterCard debit and / or credit cards, with chip and four-digit PINs.
+Make sure you have either Visa or Mastercard debit and / or credit cards, with chip and four-digit PINs.
 Your bank may also offer a card designed specifically for overseas use.
 All banks have a break down of travel fees to clarify before you leave.

 On arrival, you may find that your cards don’t work.
 Keep a record of card details, including the contact number on the back.
 You can safely keep photos of these in a cloud account and on a locked phone.
 You can call the number to get your card unfrozen.
 It’s also wise to carry a backup card from a different account with full access to online banking.
 This has gotten me out of some potentially serious scrapes.